 Maintenance

 Your hair care routine will change whether you get champagne or ash blonde.
-Since it requires bleaching hair, you must use shampoos that neutralize unwanted shades.
-However, ash blonde has fewer maintenance requirements as it’s already faded and muted.
-Most ash blonde hairstyles also have darker roots, meaning fewer hair appointments to update the color.
+Since it requires bleaching hair, you must use shampoos that protect your specific tone.

-You’ll also need to use heat protectant during heat styling when you have a champagne blonde or an ash blonde.
+You’ll also need to use heat protectant during heat styling when you have champagne blonde or ash blonde hair.
 Both champagne and ash blonde require color-safe products to maintain their color.
 It’s advisable to wear a hair mask weekly to nourish your hair.

 Gray Coverage

 Blonde is an excellent choice for people with gray hair.
 But between champagne blonde vs. ash blonde, which one works better for gray coverage?
-The best option will depend on whether you want to camouflage or blend in these gray hairs.
+The best option will depend on whether you want to camouflage or blend these gray hairs in.

 Pearly champagne blonde works well for gray coverage.

-Due to its gray undertones, silvery ash brown works well to conceal gray hairs.
-You can use them for full gray coverage or blend in gray strands.
+Due to its gray undertones, silvery ash blonde works well to conceal gray hairs.
+It can be used for full gray coverage or to blend in gray strands.

-If you’re going blonde primarily to cover or blend your graying strands, ash gray could be the better choice, as it already has gray undertones.
-This makes it easier for the gray undertones to blend with your hair.
-Most ashy blondes tend to have thicker roots, which makes for even better blending and gray coverage.
+If you’re going blonde primarily to cover or blend your graying strands, this icy shade is the ideal choice.
+This makes it easier for the cool base to blend with your natural hair.
+Taking ashy highlights all the way to the root offers seamless blending for gray coverage, as the cool tones mimic your natural silver hairs.

 The choice between champagne blonde vs. ash blonde boils down to preference.
 But if you have a warm or neutral skin tone, champagne blonde is the way to go.